fasciculus/fasciculus/source/Fasciculus.Site/Blog/Documents/2025/02/CreateSVG.md

 even without the `xmlns` attribute.
 When embedding SVG into HTML documents, the attribute isn't required neither, but it doesn't hurt.

-I had some difficulties setting this attribute until I stumbled over Microsot's [article][5] describing how to do it.
+I had some difficulties setting this attribute until I stumbled over Microsoft's [article][5] describing how to do it.

 [1]: https://www.nuget.org/packages/Svg